aryasagar4/Transforming-Talent-Acquisition-with-AI-/README.md

 **Analytical Framework**

 The project uses a layered AI framework:
-1. Resume Parsing & Screening: Workato Genie + LLM evaluates resumes against JD in real-time.
+1. Resume Parsing & Screening: Workato Genie + LLM leveraged through/ using Slack evaluates resumes against JD in real-time.
 Candidate scoring based on skills, experience, and role fit.

-2. Resume Standardization: Automatic removal of personal details.
-Grammar/spelling correction and template formatting.
+2. Resume Standardization: Automated conversion of candidate resumes into Jade’s standard format, eliminating manual editing and ensuring consistency.

-3. Interview Scheduling & Feedback Management: Slack integration for candidate/panel coordination.
-Automated reminders and post-interview feedback collection.
+3. Interview Scheduling & Feedback Management: Slack integration for candidate/panel coordination with the help of Google Calender and GMail.
+Automated reminders to candidates reminding them of the scheduled interview.

-4. Post-Offer Engagement: Automated, personalized Slack/Email follow-ups.
+4. Post-Offer Engagement: Automated, personalized Email follow-ups.
 AI-driven engagement check-ins to reduce dropouts.

-5. Knowledge Base: Centralized repository of JDs, candidate data, and recruiter insights.
+5. Knowledge Base: Centralized repository of candidate data for recruiter insights and adding JD at run time.
 AI uses this knowledge base to evaluate candidates dynamically and respond to runtime prompts.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------